quadrismegistus/literarytextmining/01_setup/01C_the_terminal.md

 But how do we know what's in a directory?
 Using "ls."

 ```
-cd        # go to your home folder (e.g. /Users/ryan)
+cd ~/literarytextmining    # go to our class folder
-pwd       # check we're in the home folder
 ls                         # list contents of home folder
 ```

-You should see the filenames of every file in your home directory.
-They are likely in multiple columns, depending on the size of the Terminal window.
+You should see the filenames of every file in our course folder.
 To display in more detail:

 ```
 ls -l     # list contents of home folder in more detail
 ```

-You should see a bunch of stuff printed out.
-Here's an example set of four lines:
+You should see something like this:

 ```
+total 104
-drwx------+    4 ryan  staff        128 Mar 29 18:16 Desktop
+drwxr-xr-x@ 4 ryan  staff    128 Mar 30 09:41 01_setup
-drwxr-xr-x+  236 ryan  staff       7552 Feb  8 16:08 Documents
+-rw-r--r--@ 1 ryan  staff  15129 Mar 29 23:29 README.md
+drwxr-xr-x@ 3 ryan  staff     96 Mar 30 00:13 alternate_syllabi
-drwxr-xr-x+  439 ryan  staff      14048 Mar 29 18:10 Downloads
+drwxr-xr-x@ 3 ryan  staff     96 Mar 29 16:17 corpora
-drwx------@   11 ryan  staff        352 Dec  7 20:49 Dropbox
+-rw-r--r--@ 1 ryan  staff  36352 Mar 30 00:10 schedule.xls
 ```

 These represent ([source](https://unix.stackexchange.com/a/140944)):

 ```
-drwx------+    4    ryan  staff  128    Mar 29 18:16 Desktop
+-rw-r--r--@    1    ryan  staff   15129    Mar 29 23:29 README.md
-?UUUGGGOOOS   00  UUUUUU GGGGGG ####    ^-- date stamp and file name are obvious ;-)
+?UUUGGGOOOS   00  UUUUUU GGGGGG   #####    ^-- date stamp and file name are obvious ;-)
 ^ ^  ^  ^ ^    ^      ^      ^    ^
 | |  |  | |    |      |      |    \--- File Size
 | |  |  | |    |      |      \-------- Group Name (for example, Users, Administrators, etc)